Higher Depth False Modular Forms: Introduction and Statement of Results

 where $\tau_2:={\rm Im}(\tau)$, and $\MM_{r}$ denotes the space of weight $r$ (weakly holomorphic) modular forms (possibly on a subgroup of $\mathrm{SL}_2 (\IZ)$ and/or with a vector-valued multiplier system).
 An important class of functions that fit into this framework are indefinite theta functions on signature $(n-1,1)$ lattices \cite{Zwegers}.
 Just like false theta functions, these indefinite theta functions include various sign factors, which break the modular properties expected from ordinary theta functions, but are also essential for the convergence of the associated indefinite theta functions.

-These results on Lorentzian signature indefinite theta functions were then generalized to construct modular completions for indefinite theta functions of arbitrary signature \cite{ABMP, FK, Kudla, Na}, showing that they yield higher depth mock modular forms as defined in the unpublished work of Zagier and Zwegers.
-The space $\MM_k^d$ of mock modular forms with weight $k$ and depth $d$, to which these indefinite theta functions fit, as well as the space of their modular completions $\wh{\MM}_k^d$ can be defined recursively starting with those modular forms at depth zero, which are nothing but ordinary modular forms (so that $\MM_k^0 = \wh{\MM}_k^0 = \MM_k$).
-More precisely, a {\it mock modular form} $h : \IH \to \IC$ of {\it weight} $k$ and {\it depth} $d \geq 1$ is a holomorphic function, which is the holomorphic part of a real-analytic function $\wh{h} (\t,\bar{\tau})$ transforming like a weight $k$ modular form and satisfying
+These results on indefinite theta functions of signature $(n-1,1)$ were then generalized to construct modular completions for indefinite theta functions of arbitrary signature \cite{ABMP, FK, Kudla, Na}, showing that they yield higher depth mock modular forms as defined in the unpublished work of Zagier and Zwegers.\footnote{Note that the definition of Zagier--Zwegers first appeared in literature in \cite{Raum}, where ``product type'' indefinite theta functions were investigated.} The space $\MM_k^d$ of mock modular forms with weight $k$ and depth $d$, to which these indefinite theta functions fit, as well as the space of their modular completions $\wh\MM_k^d$ can be defined recursively starting with those modular forms at depth zero, which are nothing but ordinary modular forms (so that $\MM_k^0=\wh\MM_k^0=\MM_k$).
+More precisely, a {\it mock modular form} $h:\H\to\C$ of {\it weight} $k$ and {\it depth} $d\ge1$ is a holomorphic function, which is the holomorphic part of a real-analytic function $\wh h(\t,\bar\t)$ transforming like a weight $k$ modular form and satisfying

 The example of mock modular forms above combined with the approach of \cite{BN} suggests similarly building vector spaces of \textit{false modular forms} of weight $k$ and depth $d$, which we denote by $\FF^d_k$, and their modular completions, which we denote by $\wh{\FF}^d_k$ (so that $\FF_k^0 = \wh{\FF}_k^0 = \MM_k$).
-An element of $\FF^d_k$ is a holomorphic function $f$ on $\IH$ with an associated modular completion $\wh{f}\in \wh{\FF}^d_k$, where $(i (w-\t) )^{\frac{\ell}{2}} \wh{f} (\tau,w)$ is a holomorphic function for $(\tau,w) \in \IH \times \IH \setminus \{ \tau =w \}$ and for some $\ell \in \{0,1\}$.\footnote{Thereby, for $\ell = 1$, the completion $\wh{f} (\tau,w)$ is holomorphic on a double cover of $\IH \times \IH$ with a branch point at $w = \tau$ in the $w$-plane.} The completion $\wh{f}$ reduces to $f$ in the limit\footnote{Throughout this article, we assume with the notation $\lim_{w \to \t + i \infty}$ that the limit is taken along the vertical line in $\IH$ passing from $\t$.} $w-\t \to i \infty$ and it satisfies a modular transformation of the form
+An element of $\FF^d_k$ is a holomorphic function $f$ on $\IH$ with an associated modular completion $\wh{f}\in \wh{\FF}^d_k$, where $(i (w-\t) )^{\frac{\ell}{2}} \wh{f} (\tau,w)$ is a holomorphic function for $(\tau,w) \in \IH \times \IH \setminus \{ \tau =w \}$ and for some $\ell \in \{0,1\}$.\footnote{Thereby, for $\ell = 1$, the completion $\wh{f} (\tau,w)$ is holomorphic on a double cover of $\IH \times \IH$ with a branch point at $w = \tau$ in the $w$-plane.} The completion $\wh{f}$ reduces to $f$ in the $w-\t \to i \infty$ limit\footnote{Throughout this article, we assume with the notation $\lim_{w \to \t + i \infty}$ that the limit is taken along the vertical line in $\IH$ passing from $\t$.} and it satisfies a modular transformation of the form